 The requirement states that “the kit must be adapted to the lower receiver of the standard M4А1 carbine; any modification of the lower receiver should be reversible at any time.
 The kit must be in the 300BLK cartridge; The total weight of the system, including the lower receiver box from М4А1, should not exceed 2.5 kg.
 The length with the butt extended should not exceed 66 cm, and with the folded or pushed butt 43 cm, the height should not exceed 19 cm.
 The weapon should not lose its functionality with the folded or pushed back pushed butt.
 The kit should include a barrel caliber 5.56 mm; the time taken to replace the barrel chambered for 300BLK with a barrel chambered for 5.56 mm should be less than three minutes. "

-USSOCOM wants to buy a total of 550 retrofit kits, which will allow testing and evaluation of technology in real conditions.
-The decision was due to the new urgent requirements of special forces, who in the field want to quickly switch between supersonic and subsonic cartridges.
-It is expected that the program will arouse the interest of such well-known companies as Colt Defense, FN USA, Heckler & Koch, LWRC International and Sig Sauer.
+USSOCOM wants to buy a total of 550 upgrade kits, which will allow the technology to be tested and evaluated in real conditions.
+The decision was made due to the urgent new requirements of special forces, which want to quickly switch between supersonic and subsonic cartridges in the field.
+The program is expected to generate interest from well-known companies such as Colt Defense, FN USA, Heckler & Koch, LWRC International and Sig Sauer.

 According to experts, 300BLK ammunition is a real masterpiece: they practically provide the terminal ballistics of the 7.62x39 mm caliber and the effectiveness of the 5,56 mm caliber.
 Among its variants are the 300 AAC BLK cartridge from the Advanced Armament Corporation, which has been optimized for shooting from short rifles 9 inches long, designed for conducting close combat.